-- Decide the amount – or stake – you are comfortable to bet with.
+- Decide the amount (the stake) you are comfortable with

-- Tell the betting operator the horse’s number, the amount you want to bet and the type of bet eg “Number 5, £5 each-way”
+- Tell the bookmaker the horse’s number, the amount you want to bet and the type of bet, for example, “£5 each way on number 5”

 What to do if you win

-After a race the winning and placed horses walk into the winners enclosure.
+After a race, the winning and placed horses enter the winner’s enclosure.
 Jockeys dismount and return to the Weighing Room complex to weigh in with their kit and saddle.

-Once this is completed to the satisfaction the raceday officials you will hear “Weighed in, weighed in!”
-Broadcast over the tannoy.
-At this point the result of the race is official.
+Once the raceday officials are happy with the weights, you will hear “Weighed in, weighed in!” over the Tannoy to confirm the official result of the race.

-Having a bet is not compulsory; the choice is entirely up to you and you should only ever bet what you can afford!
+- Having a bet is not compulsory, of course; the choice is entirely up to you.